Sindhura-b/Behavioral-cloning/writeup_template.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used the data provided by Udacity to train the model to drive on first track.
+The image data from simulator's cameras - left, center and right, was used to train the model.

 For details about how I created the training data, see the next section.